Q: I’ve set up my Actor for replication according to Unreal Engine’s documentation, but my Actor does not replicate.

 There could be a few different reasons for this.
 The list below provides some of the most common ones, ordered by likelihood:

 It’s easy to forget to generate the schema for your replicated Actor.
-Make sure you run the Schema Generator before launching your project.
+Make sure you generate schema before launching your project.

-As per Unreal Engine’s replication documentation, your Actor needs to be created on the server-worker before it can replicate to the client-workers.
+As described in Unreal’s replication documentation, your game needs to create an Actor on server-worker instances before it can replicate to client-worker instances.

 Ensure that your call to